 Narrator reads aloud the text on your PC screen.
 It also describes events such as notifications and calendar appointments, which lets you use your PC without a display.
 To start or stop Narrator, press Windows logo key + Ctrl + Enter.
 To see all Narrator commands, press Caps Lock + F1 after you open Narrator.
 If your device has a touchscreen ...

-In Windows 10, press Windows logo key + Ctrl + Enter on your keyboard.
-In earlier versions of Windows, you may need to press Windows logo key + Enter.; On the sign-in screen, select the Ease of access button in the lower-right corner, and turn on the toggle under Narrator.; Go to Settings > Ease of Access > Narrator, and then turn on the toggle under Use Narrator.
+There are three ways to turn Narrator on or off: In Windows 10, press Windows logo key + Ctrl + Enter on your keyboard.
+In earlier versions of Windows, you may need to press Windows logo key + Enter.
+On the sign-in screen, select the Ease of access button in the lower-right corner, and turn on the toggle under Narrator.

 This appendix lists the keyboard commands and touch gestures available in the latest version of Windows..
 To view a list of all other keyboard shortcuts in Windows, see Keyboard shortcuts in Windows.To view a list of keyboard shortcuts in Windows apps, see Keyboard shortcuts in apps..
 Narrator key

 button in the lower-left corner and choose Narrator.
 Swipe in from the right edge of the screen, tap Settings, and then tap Change PC settings.
 (If you're using a mouse, point to the upper-right corner of the screen, move the mouse pointer down, click Settings, and then click Change PC settings.)Tap or click Ease of Access, tap or click Narrator, and then move the slider under Narrator to turn ...